dbt-labs/docs.getdbt.com/website/blog/2023-04-17-dbt-squared.md

 Operating at scale meant we needed to adapt our processes that once worked for a  core team of ten to now work for a team of hundreds.

-- **Project Setup** – we needed to have a scalable way to provision new projects for the first time.
+- **Project Setup**: We needed to have a scalable way to provision new projects for the first time.
-- **Development Flow** – we needed to make sure any team member could develop seamlessly, no matter how far downstream they sat.
+- **Development Flow**: We needed to make sure any team member could develop seamlessly, no matter how far downstream they sat.
-- **Release Flow** – releasing to one project was straightforward, but releasing to connected projects simultaneously needed a lot more coordination
+- **Release Flow**: Releasing to one project was straightforward, but releasing to connected projects simultaneously needed considerable coordination.

-### Project Setup Flow
+### Project setup flow

 Because we decided to go with a multi-project architecture, there was some initial setup needed.
 Each country would need a dbt project in our Git repository and also needed to be deployed in dbt Cloud…twice, as each affiliate has a dev and a prod project.
 To avoid setting up all of the projects manually in the dbt Cloud UI, we implemented a python library as a wrapper around the [dbt Cloud Administrative API](https://docs.getdbt.com/docs/dbt-cloud-apis/admin-cloud-api).
 This would read a YAML configuration file and deploy all of the projects automatically.
 This saved a lot of time, as we would already have a new team’s dbt project setup in both the git repository and dbt Cloud as soon as they were ready to start building.

-### Development Flow
+### Development flow

 The developer teams using dbt on the CLI often leveraged the [defer command](https://docs.getdbt.com/reference/node-selection/defer), which is not achievable seamlessly when using dbt Cloud (there is a [workaround](https://discourse.getdbt.com/t/possible-to-use-defer-to-testing-time-in-cloud-ide/6189) suggested that involves injecting a manifest file into the repo).
 Several rounds of fruitful discussions with the dbt Labs team lead us towards using  [“Proxy Views”](https://gist.github.com/boxysean/c1e0cb6735f6bbbb422cb06a14c3cd92), which emulate zero-copy clone functionality.
 For this solution to work, we also needed to override the `redshift__list_relations_without_caching` macro (for more details please read the comments of our Lead Engineer Jakub Lanski [here](https://github.com/dbt-labs/dbt-redshift/issues/179)).
 This enables each engineer to develop and test their models without the need to entirely recreate the upstream dependencies.
 Instead, these upstream model dependencies are created as views in the developer’s target schema that point to their production counterparts.
 This is particularly critical when implementing models that rely on dozens of upstream dependencies.
 By avoiding unnecessary data replication, we dramatically reduced development time.

-### Release Flow
+### Release flow

 Last but not least, as of now, dbt Cloud lacks some of the GitOps tooling the core team leveraged.
 The core team uses the [pre-commit](https://pre-commit.com/) framework to ensure code quality before opening merge requests to the common branch.
 The core team also leverages [sqlfluff](https://sqlfluff.com/) to standardize the code across several streams of work.
 Since dbt Cloud doesn’t yet offer the possibility to run the pre-commit hooks directly in the IDE, we migrated these workflows to CI checks.
 These checks are triggered when a merge request to the common branch is raised, guaranteeing that even if a developer is not using the framework locally, the code changes are evaluated before the merge is completed.